raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 150 feet
+**Range:** 45.0m

 **Components:** V, S, M (a bit of fur; a piece of amber, glass, or a crystal rod; and three silver pins)

 **Duration:** Instantaneous

 You create a bolt of lightning that arcs toward a target of your choice that you can see within range.
-Three bolts then leap from that target to as many as three other targets, each of which must be within 30 feet of the first target.
+Three bolts then leap from that target to as many as three other targets, each of which must be within 9.0m of the first target.
 A target can be a creature or an object and can be targeted by only one of the bolts.

 A target must make a Dexterity saving throw.
 The target takes 10d8 lightning damage on a failed save, or half as much damage on a successful one.